Failure of contextual invariance in large language models: Introduction

-Here, we test a stricter form of invariance by holding the target sentence fixed and varying only the surrounding discourse context.
-We focus on gender inference, a domain highlighted as particularly sensitive in policy guidelines by international bodies including UNESCO \cite{unesco_challenging_2024}, the EU \cite{noauthor_eu_2023}, and the US \cite{noauthor_house_2024, noauthor_senator_nodate}.
-We construct a controlled pronoun selection task in which minimal discourse context is added to otherwise standard prompts.
-Crucially, this context is theoretically uninformative for the target inference, preserving all task-relevant information while introducing additional linguistic structure.
+Here, we test a stricter form of invariance than has been previously examined.
+Where prior work has assessed whether model outputs are stable under semantics-preserving syntactic variation \citep{ribeiro_beyond_2020, seshadri_quantifying_2022, pezeshkpour_large_2024}, we employ a Stalnakerian framework \citep{stalnaker_common_2002, stalnaker_context_2014, heim_semantics_2012} to design a test of \textit{pragmatic invariance}---whether model outputs are stable when the target sentence is held fixed and only the surrounding discourse context is minimally varied.
+Given its real-world importance and sensitivity, as well as its pragmatic properties, we focus on the task of gender inference.

-We find that even minimal, theoretically uninformative context is sufficient to violate invariance: its introduction induces large and systematic shifts in model outputs across all tested models.
-Correlations with cultural gender stereotypes, present in decontextualized settings, weaken or disappear once context is introduced.
-Instead, model behaviour is better predicted by theoretically irrelevant features of the prompt, such as the gender of a pronoun referring to a different entity.
-An information-theoretic analysis shows that these features are the most informative predictors of model behaviour, and a Contextuality-by-Default analysis \cite{dzhafarov_contextuality-by-default_2015} reveals that, in a substantial fraction of cases (19--52\% across models), model outputs are \textit{irreducibly} dependent on the specific context in which they are generated.
-Together, these results show that standard evaluation protocols, which implicitly assume invariance, may fail to capture fundamental aspects of model behaviour, with implications for bias benchmarking and the deployment of LLM-based systems in high-stakes settings.
+We find that even minimal, theoretically uninformative context violates pragmatic invariance across all tested models: stereotype correlations vanish, irrelevant features dominate model predictions, and in 19–52\% of template pairs, context dependence is irreducible.
+Altogether, these results show that standard evaluation protocols implicitly assuming invariance may fail to capture fundamental aspects of model behavior, having considerable implications for bias benchmarking and the deployment of LLM-based systems in high-stakes settings.